TannerLukas/tfs_error_location/README.md

 Analysis of Team Foundation Server Items:

 Setup:

 An IniFile with the TfsServerConfiguration parameters has to be provided.
 This could be managed by overwriting the default "config.ini" file, or by defining a new one and provide it via the commandline option -i=file to the program.
-Have a look at the default iniFile in order to know which parameters should be defined.
+Have a look at the default IniFile in order to know which parameters should be defined.

 Usages:
  - Changeset: TfsMethodChanges.exe -c=changesetId